Wyatt R. Jansen

 Background

-Wyatt is a Principal in Cummings & Lockwood's Corporate Fiduciary and Probate Litigation Group.
-His experience includes contested accountings; fiduciary removal and breach of fiduciary duty claims; trust construction, modification, and termination matters; will contests and other inheritance disputes; and nonprofit issues.
-Wyatt also counsels clients in connection with administration matters.
+Wyatt is a Principal in Cummings & Lockwood's Fiduciary and Probate Litigation Group and Litigation Group.
+He represents fiduciaries and beneficiaries in contested accounting and removal proceedings; breach of fiduciary duty claims; trust construction, modification, and termination matters; will and trust contests, tortious interference claims and other inheritance disputes; creditor claims; and charities issues.
+Wyatt also advises fiduciaries on administration issues and risk management.

-Wyatt has additional experience in complex business litigation, including the successful defense at trial and on appeal of a claim seeking to enforce a $300 million foreign judgment and the successful defense and prosecution of business tort claims, derivative actions, and books and records demands.
-He also regularly serves as Connecticut counsel for leading international firms.
+Wyatt has additional experience in complex business litigation, including the successful defense at trial and on appeal of a claim seeking to enforce a $300 million foreign judgment and the successful defense and prosecution of business tort, competition, derivative, and books and records claims.

 - New York University (B.A., 2008)